Lose weight and keep your fitness goals on track with these simple exercise and weight loss tricks — you’ll be summer-ready in no time!

 Alcohol is high in calories and also has a negative effect on our recovery and sleep quality.
 When paired with loads of sugar (like in cocktails or wine), it can leave us feeling bloated and less-than-fabulous for days after.
 Switch them up for good quality spirit and diet soft drink.

-Liked our 5 ways to maximise your workout and lose weight fast?
+Loved 12 ways to maximise your workout and lose weight fast?
 We've got plenty more fitness and health advice on our Health & Wellness Edit, guaranteed to give your body a well-deserved boost.
-Keen to start Pilates?
-Here's everything you need to know.
-PLUS find out what your headache is trying to tell you.
+Do you know about the health benefits of hemp?
+PLUS, how to tell if your how to tell if your back pain is muscular or spinal.